John Summers, 2022

 Roy Rosenzweig, my mentor at George Mason University, included me in some of the early projects of his Center for History and New Media.
 Later, when offered the chance to re-found The Baffler magazine, I created a nonprofit foundation for the task and edited thirteen issues organized around technology, war, health, fashion, friendship, and other themes in contemporary culture.

-Currently I am President of Lingua Franca Media, Inc., a nonprofit research institute in Cambridge, Massachusetts.
-Through the institute, my colleagues and I are pursuing deep-context investigation of the human sciences surrounding autism and related neuro-developmental disorders.
+Currently I am a Research Fellow in History and Disability at New America, a think tank in Washington D.C., and President and Editorial Director of Lingua Franca Media, Inc., a nonprofit research institute in Cambridge, Massachusetts.
+In these positions, I am pursuing deep-context investigation of the human sciences surrounding autism and related neuro-developmental disorders.

 I’m glad to hear from you.
 Please get in touch.